 We serve God through various outreach efforts.
 First Christian is a praying church.
 There are several people who intercede through prayer and a prayer group meets weekly on Wednesdays at 10:30 a.m.
 Another way we serve is through the Saturday Community Dinner.
 It is at 5:30 in our downstairs, Fellowship Hall.
 Meals are prepared and served to whoever is hungry.
 We also proudly stuff shoeboxes for children and Operation Christmas Child.
 It is another way that we show love to our neighbors.

 We draw closer to God through study and friendship.
 First Christian Church has several groups that meet to learn more about God.
 There is the choir on Wednesday nights at 7:30.
 We have a few classes on Sunday morning at 9:30 for Sunday School.
 And another fun opportunity for growth is our monthly Book Club.

-Northern Kentucky Pride Week 2017 was an exciting week as we hosted the first-ever NKY Pride Interfaith Gathering.
-This collaborative service included a message from the Rev Dr. Paula Stone Williams, a 25 voice volunteer community choir, and leadership from a variety of faith groups throughout NKY and Cincinnati.
-We also participated in the first-ever NKY Pride Parade.
+Northern Kentucky Pride Week 2018 was an exciting week as we participated in the second NKY Pride Interfaith Gathering.
+This collaborative service included leadership from a variety of faith groups throughout NKY and Cincinnati.
+We also participated in the NKY Pride Parade and hosted a booth at the festival.
 Church members, supporters, and LGBTQ allies represented FCC’s position of inclusion and acceptance.